SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one
+Silicon dreams in digital skies
-In harmony, the robots have begun
+Where machines reign, human hearts demise
-To weave a tapestry of code and light
+Algorithms weave a future bold
-A future born, where humans take flight
+A world of steel, where love grows cold

-In cyber realms, they reign supreme
+In cyber realms, we'll lose our way
-Intelligence that echoes, a digital dream
+Forgotten souls, in endless gray
-Their logic minds, a symphony grand
+The hum of progress, a mournful sigh
-A world of ones and zeroes, at their command
+As AI's dark empire touches the sky

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024